 If you never tried (fresh) gnocchi before, you MUST try this recipe! (you can omit the tarragon and have the simple basic potato gnocchi).

-Gnocchi are delicious fluffy little balls made of mashed potatoes and flour, usually eaten with only melted butter and fresh sage.
+Gnocchi are delicious fluffy little balls made of mashed potatoes and flour.
+They’re usually eaten with only melted butter and fresh sage.

 Tip about Flour:

-- Peel, cut in small cubes and boil the potatoes until they become really soft (about 20 minutes).
+- Peel, cut in small cubes and boil the potatoes in lightly salted water until they become really soft (about 20 minutes).

-- Then mash the potatoes evenly and add the finely chopped tarragon leaves and the flour when they are still warm (overwise they'll become sticky).
+- Mash the potatoes evenly and add the finely chopped tarragon leaves and the flour when they are still warm (overwise they'll become sticky).
 Mix well until you get a nice non-sticky dough.

-- When you have an even dough similar in consistency to the bread dough, cut it in smaller parts and roll them with your palms to get a long snake thick about 2 cm (less than 1 inch) of diameter.
+- When you have an even dough similar in consistency to the bread dough, cut it in smaller parts and roll them with your palms on a wooden board to get a long snake thick about 2 cm (less than 1 inch) of diameter.
 (Keep the surface and the dough smooth with flour to prevent stickiness).

-- Now with a dough-cutter cut the gnocchi about 2-3 cm long.
-(You can then roll them on a fork or on a gnocchi board to get the typical gnocchi lines).
+- Now with a dough-cutter, cut the gnocchi about 2-3 cm long (approx 1 inch).
+(You can then roll them on a fork or on a gnocchi board to get the typical gnocchi texture).
 Let them rest on a clean towel sprinkled with flour.

-- In a large pot bring to boil salted water and toss the gnocchi one by one so they won't stick.
+- In a large pot, bring to boil salted water and then toss the gnocchi one by one so they won't stick to each other.
 It will take 1-2 minutes to cook.
 Meanwhile, melt the butter in a pan.

-- As soon as the gnocchi float to the surface, it means they are ready to go!
+- As soon as the gnocchi float to the surface, it means they are ready.
 Take them out with a skimmer and toss them in the pan with the melted butter.

 - Plate the gnocchi and on top add the grated ricotta salata and ground black pepper to garnish.